hadess/iio-sensor-proxy/README.md

 With a new enough version of systemd[1], and a GNOME 3 based system, orientation changes will automatically be applied when rotating the panel.

+Note that a number of kernel bugs will prevent it from working correctly on some machines with the 3.16 kernel (kernel crashes on the Surface Pro, sensor failing to work after suspend on the Yoga Pro, etc.).

 You can verify this by running `udevadm info --export-db` and checking for an output resembling this one:
 ```